• Skip to primary navigation

 The sauce stays fresh in the fridge for up to 3 days in an airtight container.
 Stir well before each use as natural separation may occur.

-Try these delicious condiments
+Try these delicious sauces and dips

 • Balsamic glaze